hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 **Resolution**

-This error will occur if the script fails to find network_vsa.xml, storagepool_vsa.xml and other configuration files which has to be preserved.
+This error will occur if the script fails to find `network_vsa.xml`, `storagepool_vsa.xml` and other configuration files which has to be preserved.

-* Check for the configuration files on “/” path.
+* Check for the configuration files on &rdquo;/” path.

 * On success, the script updates the `vsa_config.json` file with the updated and created time.